Supporting your child

 We have listed the key information and dates to help you with the organisation of the school week at home.

-Year 4 - Indoor P.E. each Thursday and outdoor P.E. each Friday, spellings are given out Friday, a test will take place the following Friday.
-MyMaths homework is available online on a Friday of each week, this will be due the following Thursday (children have opportunity to complete in school if there is no access to ICT at home) Reading at least 5 times a week with an adult (adult to comment and sign learning log).
-Practise times tables at least 5 times per week.
+Year 4 - P.E. each Wednesday and Friday.
+Spellings are given out Friday, a test will take place the following Friday.
+MyMaths homework is available online on a Thursday of each week, this will be due the following Thursday (children have opportunity to complete in school if there is no access to ICT at home) Reading at least 5 times a week with an adult (adult to comment and sign learning log).
+Reading at the weekend will be rewarded with Dojos.
+Practise times tables at least 5 times per week.for a weekly times table test.
+Reading, spellings and times tables are the daily homework and a project related to the theme will be set each term.

 At all levels, learning English is about learning to use language to express, explore and communicate our thoughts ideas and feelings with others.
 We do this through speaking, listening, reading and writing and getting better at English means making progress in each of these areas.
 Children do not usually make progress at the same rate in speaking, listening, reading and writing.
 In their early years, for example, most children are better speakers and listeners than readers and writers.
 This is important as early skills with spoken language underpin the development of reading and writing.
 However, speaking, listening, reading and writing are closely interrelated.
 So, for example, effective speakers and writers take account of their listeners and readers because they are hoping to interest or influence them.